endymion1818/deliciousreverie-2023/src/content/posts/augmenting-details-element.md

 **_I've found the details element superbly useful lately.
 I added only one or two things to make this useful element suit two very different use cases_**

-Our flagship sites have huge mega menus with <s>a shed</s> sheds loads of content in each main item.

-If you're wondering how many people actually use them to navigate around the site, it's very minimal.
-Probably about 30 people a month out of a few thousand visitors on desktop.
-If those figures put you off adding a megamenu to a product, good.
-Don't do it unless you can demonstrate a clear need from your users.

-But since they're there now, we have to support it.

-I recently rebuilt these dropdowns with a very minimal amount of JavaScript, and most of that is to support Safari's lack of support for the `:marker` pseudoelement.
+I recently rebuilt some dropdowns with a very minimal amount of JavaScript, and most of that is to support Safari's lack of support for the `:marker` pseudoelement.

 Previously, we had a structure similar to this: